runyoncr/GEA_GPT_Materials/README.md

 Materials related to the AI Best Practices (Policy, etc.) can be found [here.](https://github.com/runyoncr/IAEA_AI_Best_Practices)

+In some talks I've mentioned that some companies are starting to make products specifically designed to host downloaded open-source LLMs.
+The [NVIDIA DGX Spark](https://www.nvidia.com/en-us/products/workstations/dgx-spark/) is one example.
+I haven't used this product and am not endorsing it; it's shown here for demonstration purposes only.

 My contact info:

 Christopher Runyon, PhD.
 Email me with questions / corrections: [CRunyon@nbme.org](mailto:CRunyon@nbme.org)